turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 Heroku is a cloud hosting platform focused on serving developers.
 Before you can get your application up and running we should discuss how the platform works.

-[TODO: create drawings for presentation]
+[TODO: create drawings for presentation, asked Schneems if there are existing assets] [TODO: Copyedits, Readthrough from Schneems?]
-[TODO: Copyedit]
-[TODO: Ask Schneems to read through and see if anything important is missing]

 ## High Level